-As you can see, filing an at-fault where the damages are greater than $2,000 will raise your premium an average of $611 a year or $1,833 for the full 3 years.
+Filing an at-fault where the damages are greater than $2,000 will raise your premium an average of $611 a year or $1,833 for the full three years.
 Because of this, most insurance experts recommend only filing an insurance claim if you suffer a catastrophic loss where the value of the premium increase plus your deductible is less than the cost of repairs.
 For example, if you total your vehicle.

 Your insurance company sees these types of claims as at-fault accidents because they see you, the driver, as in control of the vehicle when the accident happened.
 So, in their eyes, you’re responsible.